kristinemlarson/gnssrefl/docs/pages/README_vwc.md

 It is **your responsibility** to make sure that your RINEX files have L2C data in them.
 While this is trivial with the RINEX 3 format, it can be very challenging to find L2C data in some older datasets and at some archives (e.g. UNAVCO).
-If we know where to find L2C data, we will do our best to let you know in the use cases.
+If we know where to find L2C data, we will do our best to let you know in the use cases. <code>check_rinex_file</code> will try to tell you whether your RINEX 2.11 file has L2C data in it.

 - For many PBO sites (but by no means all), you can find L2C data in the high-rate RINEX 2.11 streams at UNAVCO.
 However, you don't need the high-rate data for estimating soil